Evolution of Preferences in Multiple Populations: Perfect Observability

-For any symmetric two-player game considered in a single-population setting, the efficient fitness is certainly uniquely determined for all stable configurations.
-However, for an arbitrary objective game, stable configurations in our multi-population model may correspond to different Pareto-efficient fitness vectors; the efficient types of stable aggregate outcomes would be determined by initial distributions of preferences.
-As in Example~\ref{exam:20160617}, the strategy profiles $(a_1, a_2)$ and $(a_2, a_1)$ with different efficient types could serve as two stable aggregate outcomes supported, respectively, by different preference distributions.
-This can be confirmed after studying the sufficient condition for stability.

 In the single-population model of DEY with perfect observability, it is shown that efficient strict Nash equilibria of a \emph{symmetric} two-player game are stable; see also \citet{aPos:tsespsg}.
-In the following theorem, we first give a sufficient condition for stability in the two-population setting: in an arbitrary two-player game, every Pareto-efficient strict Nash equilibrium can be an evolutionarily stable outcome.
+In what follows, we first give a sufficient condition for stability in the two-population case: in an arbitrary two-player game, any Pareto-efficient strict Nash equilibrium would be an evolutionarily stable outcome.
 At first glance, it seems easy to understand.
-Suppose that each strategy in a strict Nash equilibrium of an objective game is supported by preferences for which it is strictly dominant.
-Consider a pair of mutant types.
-Then any mutant type with a small population share will be wiped out if the mutants adopt any other strategy when matched against the incumbents.
-On the other hand, when two mutants from distinct populations are matched, Pareto efficiency implies that the fitness of one mutant type cannot be improved without worsening the fitness of the other.
+Let a configuration be given, and suppose that each strategy in the strict Nash equilibrium is supported by preferences for which it is strictly dominant.
+Consider any pair of mutant types with sufficiently small population shares.
+Then if the mutants adopt any other action against the incumbents, they will be wiped out.
+Furthermore, when two mutants from distinct populations are matched, Pareto efficiency implies that the fitness of one mutant type cannot be improved without worsening the fitness of the other.
 All this seems quite straightforward.
-However, unlike in the single-population setting, it is difficult to find a uniform invasion barrier valid for all focal equilibria in the two-population setting. \footnote{Note that perfect observability is a limiting case of partial observability, which will be studied in Section~\ref{sec:imp-observ}.
-When preferences are unobservable, each individual knows the joint distribution over the types before deciding which strategy will be adopted.
-This implies throughout the paper that the stability criterion can only be defined by taking a uniform invasion barrier against all focal equilibria, rather than an invasion barrier depending on a given focal equilibrium.}
+But as can be seen in Example~\ref{exam:20171114} (or in Example~\ref{exam:002}), it is far from trivial to find a uniform invasion barrier valid for all focal equilibria in a multi-population matching setting.\footnote{ Note that perfect observability is one limiting case of partial observability, which will be studied in Section~\ref{sec:imp-observ}.
+In the other limiting case where preferences are unobservable, the joint distribution over all types is one of the determinants of the adoption of strategies.
+To accommodate varying assumptions on observability, the stability criterion can only be defined by taking a uniform invasion barrier for all equilibria which are close enough to the original, rather than just an invasion barrier for a specific equilibrium.}